BBaysinger/bb-portfolio/frontend/src/components/project-carousel-page/README.md

 - Non-negotiable invariant: the wrap-cycle offset strategy in `Carousel.tsx` is intentional for infinite continuity and must be preserved.
 - In-session navigation should use segment routes (`/project/{slug}/`, `/nda-included/{slug}/`) via client `pushState` so the mounted carousel instance is preserved.
 - Routing preference: implement active carousel navigation without query strings when feasible; query strings are acceptable only when they are the only or clearly best option and still preserve mounted-carousel continuity.
+- Packaging direction: the carousel core now lives under `project-carousel-page/carousel-core/` and is intended to be extracted into an npm package after API stabilization.

 ## Refactor Goal